Bots in Nimbus are leveraging external AI services to act as Virtual User in Nimbus. A bot can fulfill specific tasks, such as:

 | API Key |

-Key for your external API access. 💡The bot uses the authentication to leverage API features.
+The API key for your external API access. 💡The bot uses the authentication to leverage API features.
 Specific permissions are granted in the 3rd-party UI. |

 ||||